SEMICeu/documentation/README.md

 These chapters have as purpose to introduce editors, but also developers, to foundational aspects of the editorial flow and how it is supported by the toolchain.

-The documentation is not a reflection on design decisions, only those that are required to improve the understanding are included.
+Note that the documentation is not a reflection on design decisions, only those that are required to improve the understanding are included.
 But it merely a description of the current state of affairs, with references to find more information for when it is needed by the task.
-This makes that the documenation may raise valuable (design) questions without answer here.
+This makes that the documentation may raise valuable (design) questions without answer here.
 For instance, UML data modeling guidelines are not part of this documentation despite this is valuable knowledge for an editor.
-In the future these aspects find their place in the documentation.
+In the future these aspects may find their place in the documentation.

 The chapters are written under the assumption of a basic knowledge on the Semantic Web, UML modeling, GitHub and software development by the reader.
 Despite the efforts to make the text understandable for readers with diverse backgrounds, readers might encounter parts using unfamiliar terminology or approaches.